connor-reid-tiffany/EHEC_genome/README.md

 ```
 Trimmomatic didn't actually trim any adapters (or sequence for that matter).
 So lets try another QC trimmer!

-Here, I use a cutadapt, along with the wrapper trim_galore, and use the --paired flag (because they are paired end reads!) and the --nextera flag (because from the QC analysis showed the adapter contamination is from nextera transposase sequences).
-I used --quality 25 since lower phred thresholds have only been shown to be beneficial in Transcriptome assembly, and a minimum length of 150 since the reads are of length 300, and too short of a read length threshold could lead to junk sequences in the assembly.
+Here, I use a `cutadapt`, along with the wrapper `trim_galore`, and use the `--paired flag` (because they are paired end reads!) and the `--nextera flag` (because from the QC analysis showed the adapter contamination is from nextera transposase sequences).
+I used `--quality 25` since lower phred thresholds have only been shown to be beneficial in Transcriptome assembly, and `--length 150` since the reads are of length 300, and too short of a read length threshold could lead to junk sequences in the assembly.

+You can find the docs for cutadapt [here][4], and for trim_galore [here][5]

 ```
 ./trim_galore --paired --nextera --quality 25 --length 150 -o EHEC_genome/phred_25_threshold_150min/  SRR4301589_1.fastq SRR4301589_2.fastq